Laura Stuart, MA, NCC, LPC

 My focus in therapy is incorporating the ground-breaking technique, Brainspotting, into therapy sessions using a base of Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), and talk therapy or play therapy depending on client age.
 I also offer faith-based counseling upon request.
 Most importantly, I incorporate my therapy dog into sessions, providing animal-assisted therapy!
 My therapy dog, Poppy, and I love our job and work with a variety of ages and issues including; PTSD, anxiety, depression, grief and loss, mood disorders, bullying, divorce, eating disorders, addictions, body image issues, self-esteem issues, abuse and neglect, adoption, post-partum-related problems, anger issues, faith-based issues, and workplace issues.
 With Brainspotting, we also focus on the area of peak performance with athletes, as well as business-related peak performance!

-I am a graduate student in Clinical Mental Health Counseling, with my undergrad in Fine Arts.
+I am a recent graduate student of CCU's Clinical Mental Health Counseling program with my undergrad in Fine Arts.
 I am a songwriter, adventure seeker, and creative enthusiast.

 In my travels to India and South Africa after high school, I found that I could use my gifts and passions of the arts to connect with people and find pieces of restoration for myself and for those that I served.
 In a trip to New York City with other art students, I learned how art could therapeutically reshape people and help them to tell their stories in all the complexities of human experience.
 In my undergrad art program, I learned how nourishing the creative process proved to be for me, and how I wanted to do this for the rest of my life in a way that I could truly lead others into it, and be a part of something bigger than myself.